jerous86/nimqt/README.md

 On linux it will link with the Qt major version libraries (i.e. for the example it will link with `-lQt5Core` etc, while for Qt 6 it will link to `-lQt6Core`).

 ## Simple example
-The following example comes from `examples/hello.nim`
+The following example is based on an old `examples/hello.nim`
 ```nim
 import nimqt
 import nimqt/[qpushbutton, qboxlayout]